-The black widow spider is one of a few poisonous kinds of spiders in the United States.
+The black widow spider is one of the few venomous spiders found in the United States (venom is a type of poison).
 It is part of the arachnid family, which includes not just spiders, but ticks, mites, and scorpions, too.
 Its body is about one-half inch long (smaller than a dime), and it has long legs.
 The black widow spider is shiny and black with a red-orange or yellow mark in the shape of an hourglass on its stomach.

 Black widow spiders and their relatives can be found almost anywhere in the Western hemisphere of the world in damp and dark places.
 Their favorite places are woodpiles, tree stumps, trash piles, storage sheds, fruit and vegetable gardens, in stone walls, and under rocks.

 If they come inside, they will go to dark places like corners of closets, garages, or behind furniture.
 They are shy by nature and bite only when trapped, sat on, or accidentally touched.

 A person who gets bitten by a black widow spider might not know it right away, since the bite can sometimes feel like a little pinprick.
 After 30 to 40 minutes, though, the area of the bite will swell and hurt a lot, and sometimes a person can get achy all over.

 Other symptoms can include weakness, nausea, vomiting, sweating, and headache.

 If you ever think that you've been bitten by a black widow spider, tell an adult immediately.
 Black widow spider bites rarely kill people, but it's important to get medical attention as soon as you can because they can make you very sick.

 With an adult's help, wash the bite well with soap and water.
 Then apply an ice pack to the bite, and try to elevate the area and keep it still to help prevent the spread of venom (poison).